Use image description to generate alt text and visual summaries from images.

 Understanding the output

-• Contextual — Understands relationships between objects, spatial arrangements, and relevant context within the scene.
+• Contextual — Include relevant relationships and scene context

 Claude API settings